Sékou Koné

-Career
+Club career

-A graduate of JMG Academy, Koné played for Bamako-based club Guidars.
-He played for Mali at the 2023 U-17 Africa Cup of Nations, where his performances helped Mali to a fourth-place finish, as well as earning Koné a place in the team of the tournament.
-He then appeared at the 2023 FIFA U-17 World Cup, at which Mali finished third thanks to a 3–0 win over Argentina in the third-place play-off.
-This led to interest from clubs around the world, including England's Manchester United, Crystal Palace and Wolverhampton Wanderers, and Austrian side Red Bull Salzburg.
+A graduate of the JMG Academy in Mali, Koné played for Bamako-based club Guidars FC.
+His performances at the 2023 FIFA U-17 World Cup led to interest from clubs around the world, including England's Manchester United, Crystal Palace and Wolverhampton Wanderers, and Austrian club Red Bull Salzburg.

-Koné signed for Manchester United on 30 August 2024.
+Koné signed for Manchester United at the age of 18, on 30 August 2024.